SIM Only deals are everywhere, most networks offer them and they’re the main alternative to a Pay Monthly contract.

 Pay As You Go simply means paying for the allowances that you use.
 There’s no contract (though some networks do offer monthly bundles similar to a 30-day SIM Only deal).
 For ultimate flexibility Pay As You Go is the way to go, but you often get better value on SIM Only, as you’re typically tied into a contract.

 There are two main advantages to a SIM Only deal.
 The first is price.
-As you’re not paying for a handset as part of it, the costs of SIM Only are usually a lot lower than Pay Monthly for the same allowances, and as you’re often tied in to a contract for up to 12 months it will even often be cheaper than Pay As You Go, to make that commitment worthwhile.
+As you’re not paying for a handset as part of it, the costs of SIM Only are usually a lot lower than Pay Monthly for the same allowances, and as you’re sometimes tied into a contract it will even often be cheaper than Pay As You Go, to make that commitment worthwhile.

 The savings are sometimes so great that even if you want a new phone it can often work out cheaper to simply buy the handset and then get a SIM Only deal than to get the phone on a Pay Monthly contract.